 Impact and Programs

 With an emphasis on strengthening what connects us, rather than what divides us, the Minnesota Humanities Center brings the resources and unique perspective of the humanities into the lives of all Minnesotans.
-Between 11-1-2014 and 10-31-2015 the Humanities Center created the following impact: the Humanities Center awarded more than $1.7 million in grant funding to organizations and agencies across the state, including children’s museums, non-profits, state agencies, and county governments; 938 participants attended nine public events, building relationships, listening to stories, and learning from one-another; more than 10,400 Minnesotans learned how treaties affected the lands and lifeways of the indigenous peoples of this place we call Minnesota, and why these binding agreements between nations still matter today as ‘Why Treaties Matter: Self-Government in the Dakota and Ojibwe Nations’ was exhibited at 27 host sites during FY15; 42 educators completed a 6-month-long Educators Institute, challenging their epistemologies and world views as they developed their ability to build and strengthen relationships with students, educators, and community members; 25 Veterans were honored at the third annual Veterans’’ Voices Award Ceremony in September, and more than 4,100 Minnesotans have contemplated the personal costs and collective sacrifice of war through the traveling exhibit through Always Lost: A Meditation on War, a traveling exhibit that visited 13 communities during FY15; over 900 free resources were available to the public through the Absent Narratives Resource Collection, an online searchable database of ready-to-use videos, teacher guides, and readings that support efforts to encourage inclusion of missing stories (‘’Absent Narratives’) in classrooms and workplaces across the state; approximately 9,005 individuals utilized our Event Center facilities for meetings, retreats, and special events; and, in looking forward to our next year, six greater Minnesota communities were selected through a competitive process to host the upcoming Water/Ways tour, a traveling exhibition and community engagement initiative of the Smithsonian Institution’s Museum on Main Street program.
+Between 11-1-2016 and 10-31-2017 the Humanities Center’s programming created the following impact: the Humanities Center awarded more than $1.7 million in grant funding to organizations and agencies across the state, including children’s museums, non-profits, state agencies, and county governments; 19,373 participants attended 73 events, building relationships, listening to stories, and learning from one-another; 8,760 Minnesotans learned how treaties affected the lands and lifeways of the indigenous peoples of this place we call Minnesota, and why these binding agreements between nations still matter today as ‘Why Treaties Matter: Self-Government in the Dakota and Ojibwe Nations’ was exhibited at four host sites during FY17; 42 educators completed a week-long Educators Institute, challenging their epistemologies and world views as they developed their ability to build and strengthen relationships with students, educators, and community members; 21 Veterans were honored at the fifth annual Veterans’’ Voices Award Ceremony in September, 557 culturally relevant resources were distributed at no cost to the public and over 900 available through an online searchable database of ready-to-use videos, teacher guides, and readings support efforts to encourage inclusion of missing stories (‘’Absent Narratives’) in classrooms and workplaces across the state; 9,644 individuals utilized our Event Center facilities for meetings, retreats, and special events; and, 8,312 Minnesotans in six greater Minnesota communities visited Water/Ways tour, a traveling exhibition and community engagement initiative of the Smithsonian Institution’s Museum on Main Street program.

 Community or Constituency Served